jeremytammik/tbc/a/2011_xgbxml_fix_gap.md

 Did you know that you could run neural networks entirely in the browser without contacting a server?

-The StackOverflow newsletter pointed me to a fun demo that shows you how.
+The latest StackOverflow newsletter pointed me to a fun demo that shows you how.
+I uploaded a picture and tested it.
 Unfortunately, I lost the link and cannot find it anymore.
-All I have is the note I made of the underlying tool, and the result of running it on a photo I had at hand:
+All I have now is the note I made of the underlying tool, and the result of running it on a photo I had at hand:

 - DETR (End-to-End Object Detection) model with ResNet-50 backbone

-I provided it with a picture of me eating churros ([^](/Users/jta/Pictures/2023/2023-10-10_garnatilla/16.jpg)), it it rapidly (a handful of seconds) identified the following objects:
+I provided it with a picture of me eating churros ([^](/Users/jta/Pictures/2023/2023-10-10_garnatilla/16.jpg)) and it rapidly (in a handful of seconds) identified the following objects:

 <center>
 <img src="img/jeremy_eating_churros.png" alt="Jeremy eating churros" title="Jeremy eating churros" width="600"/>
 </center>

+I find that pretty impressive.

+Exciting times... oh, dear, and deeply troubling, too... thinking of all the conflicts currently blooming...